Greenheart/swipeforfuture.com/docs/CONTRIBUTING.md

 3. You can also play other local scenarios by changing the final part of the above URL to end with `?dev=[SCENARIO_ID]`, where `[SCENARIO_ID]` matches one of the directories in `/content/scenarios`.
 4. To make changes to scenarios, open the `swipeforfuture.com` directory in VS Code.
 Then use the file explorer (top left of your screen by default) to find the `/content/scenarios` directory and find the scenario you want to edit.
 5. When making changes, the project will automatically rebuild scenarios and prepare them into `JSON` files that can be loaded by the game.
 However, you need to manually refresh the browser to play the scenario with your latest changes.
 6. When you are ready to save your changes, you can commit them using Git and publish a pull request on GitHub.
-Don't worry if you're new to Git and GitHub - just write in the [Discord](https://discord.gg/JGkQr9raU5) chat and know and we'll help you! :)
+Don't worry if you're new to Git and GitHub - let us know and we'll help you! :)

 #### More info about scenario development